 Keep it short.
 Remember that your audience may be reading more than 400 of these statements.
 Don't go beyond two pages, and in setting font, margins, and spacing, please ensure that your statement remains easy to read.

 Your writing sample should be 10-25 pages long: remember that your audience may be reading hundreds of these, and thus do not send us more.
 It should be a copy of an essay (nonfiction), preferably a critical or scholarly essay submitted as an academic requirement in a literature course.
 Your name should appear on each page in the top right corner.
 It should be sent directly to the English Department via our online writing sample upload process (follow this link).
 Please upload the sample in MS WORD format.
 If it is not possible to use the online services please mail it to the English Graduate Studies Office.
 Staple the top left corner: don't use any more elaborate form of binding.
-Send it at the same time that you submit your materials to the Graduate School, and definitely on or before the final deadline of 8th of December.
+Send it at the same time that you submit your materials to the Graduate School, and definitely on or before the final deadline of the 31st of December.

 The writing sample is usually the most important single item in your application, so as a general principle, send us what you--and, if possible, your instructors--judge to be your best work.
 In nearly every case, the best strategy is to submit an essay in the historical field, or focused on the particular interest, that you are foregrounding in your application.
 Be aware that if you do not do this, then you are making your application much harder to evaluate.
 If you wish to submit an excerpt from an undergraduate thesis or some other kind of longer paper, then choose your excerpt wisely: it should be that section which best exemplifies a fluent expository style, a fresh, original voice, and awareness of current work in your field.